 Component Description 2025 2026 2027 LTIP Awards LTIP Awards are granted to eligible employees on an annual basis at the January meeting of the Committee.
 This meeting is typically scheduled several years in advance.
-Pro-rated LTIP Awards are also granted to individuals who become executive officers, are promoted to new executive officer positions, or are given increased responsibilities during a performance period.
-'Cliff" vesting after lear performance Stock Incentives Stock Incentives are granted to eligible team members on an annual basis at the August meeting of the Committee.
+Pro-rated LTIP Awards are also granted to individuals who become executive officers, are promoted to new executive officer positions, or are given increased responsibilities during a performance period. iff" vesting a ar performan Stock Incentives Stock Incentives are granted to eligible team members on an annual basis at the August meeting of the Committee.
 This meeting is scheduled several years in advance.
-Annual vesting over three-year performance period 1/3 1/3 1/3 e period